What is a Conversion Funnel? (How to Optimize Your Funnel)

 In other words, it doesn’t make sense to optimize for conversions until you know how to build a conversion funnel.
 Here’s how to do it.

-A conversion funnel is a metaphor used to describe the full journey your customer takes as they move from generally interested in your area of expertise to specifically interested in your product and brand.
-In other words, the conversion funnel describes the journey from “curiosity” to “customer”
+A conversion funnel is a metaphor used to describe the full journey your customer takes from problem aware to purchase.
+In other words, the conversion funnel describes the journey from curiosity to customer.

 The longer it takes to introduce a customer to the solution, the longer the conversion funnel.
 The longer the conversion funnel, the more critical lead nurturing becomes.